Sit Investment Associates Inc. Sells 6,238 Shares of Ares Dynamic Credit Allocation Fund, Inc. (NYSE:ARDC)

-Sit Investment Associates Inc. reduced its position in shares of Ares Dynamic Credit Allocation Fund, Inc. (NYSE:ARDC) by 0.9% in the second quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 697,126 shares of the company’s stock after selling 6,238 shares during the quarter.
-Sit Investment Associates Inc.’s holdings in Ares Dynamic Credit Allocation Fund were worth $11,273,000 as of its most recent filing with the Securities & Exchange Commission.
+Sit Investment Associates Inc. trimmed its holdings in Ares Dynamic Credit Allocation Fund, Inc. (NYSE:ARDC) by 0.9% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 697,126 shares of the company’s stock after selling 6,238 shares during the quarter.
+Sit Investment Associates Inc.’s holdings in Ares Dynamic Credit Allocation Fund were worth $11,273,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other large investors have also recently bought and sold shares of the company.
-First Trust Advisors LP raised its holdings in Ares Dynamic Credit Allocation Fund by 6.7% in the 1st quarter.
-First Trust Advisors LP now owns 296,124 shares of the company’s stock worth $4,394,000 after purchasing an additional 18,589 shares in the last quarter.
-Mid Atlantic Financial Management Inc. ADV bought a new position in Ares Dynamic Credit Allocation Fund in the 1st quarter worth $265,000.
-Guggenheim Capital LLC raised its holdings in Ares Dynamic Credit Allocation Fund by 6.1% in the 1st quarter.
-Guggenheim Capital LLC now owns 1,095,133 shares of the company’s stock worth $16,461,000 after purchasing an additional 62,477 shares in the last quarter.
-Stifel Financial Corp raised its holdings in Ares Dynamic Credit Allocation Fund by 11.1% in the 1st quarter.
-Stifel Financial Corp now owns 236,188 shares of the company’s stock worth $3,550,000 after purchasing an additional 23,630 shares in the last quarter.
-Finally, Cohen & Steers Inc. raised its holdings in Ares Dynamic Credit Allocation Fund by 88.4% in the 1st quarter.
-Cohen & Steers Inc. now owns 648,904 shares of the company’s stock worth $9,753,000 after purchasing an additional 304,405 shares in the last quarter.
+Other institutional investors have also modified their holdings of the company.
+Mid Atlantic Financial Management Inc. ADV bought a new position in shares of Ares Dynamic Credit Allocation Fund in the 1st quarter worth about $265,000.
+Foresight Wealth Management LLC bought a new position in shares of Ares Dynamic Credit Allocation Fund in the 2nd quarter worth about $294,000.
+First Foundation Advisors bought a new position in shares of Ares Dynamic Credit Allocation Fund in the 1st quarter worth about $492,000.
+Royal Bank of Canada increased its stake in shares of Ares Dynamic Credit Allocation Fund by 7.7% in the 1st quarter.
+Royal Bank of Canada now owns 61,352 shares of the company’s stock worth $923,000 after acquiring an additional 4,387 shares in the last quarter.
+Finally, Advisor Group Holdings Inc. grew its position in Ares Dynamic Credit Allocation Fund by 22.5% during the 2nd quarter.
+Advisor Group Holdings Inc. now owns 107,721 shares of the company’s stock valued at $1,741,000 after purchasing an additional 19,801 shares during the last quarter.

 Ares Dynamic Credit Allocation Fund, Inc is a closed-end investment company.
 Its investment objective is to provide an attractive level of total return, through current income, and capital appreciation.
 The company was founded on March 14, 2011 and is headquartered in Los Angeles, CA.